Combining CMB datasets with consistent foreground modelling: Sky model

 Due to the motion of galaxy clusters with respect to the CMB rest frame, an additional spectral distortion arises from the Doppler effect of their bulk velocity on the scattered CMB photons.
-This distortion is known as the kinetic Sunyaev--Zeldovich (kSZ) effect \citep{zeldovich:1969,sunyaev:1980}, with amplitude proportional to the line-of-sight velocity $v_c$, $\Delta T_{\rm kSZ}/T_{\rm CMB} = - \tau_e v_c/c$, where $\tau_e$ is the optical depth of the cluster.
-The kSZ signal shares the same blackbody spectrum as the primary CMB, making it indistinguishable in frequency space and thus requiring template-based modelling.
+This distortion is known as the kSZ effect \citep{zeldovich:1969,sunyaev:1980}, with amplitude proportional to the line-of-sight velocity $v_c$, $\Delta T_{\rm kSZ}/T_{\rm CMB} = - \tau_e v_c/c$, where $\tau_e$ is the optical depth of the cluster.
+The kSZ signal shares the same blackbody spectrum as the primary CMB, making it indistinguishable in frequency space and therefore requires template-based modelling.

-The kSZ power spectrum is typically derived from simulations or halo models and is often decomposed into (i) a late-time, homogeneous component from scattering by free electrons in the ionised IGM after reionisation, and (ii) a patchy component from scattering off ionised bubbles during reionisation.
+The kSZ power spectrum is typically computed from simulations or described using halo models.
+It is often decomposed into (i) a late-time, homogeneous component from scattering by free electrons in the ionised IGM after reionisation and (ii) a patchy component from scattering off ionised bubbles during reionisation.